carrierwaveuploader/carrierwave/README.md

 There are more extensions listed in [the wiki](https://github.com/carrierwaveuploader/carrierwave/wiki)

 ## Multiple file uploads
+**Note:** You must specify using the master branch to enable this feature:

+`gem carrierwave, github:'carrierwaveuploader/carrierwave'`.

 CarrierWave also has convenient support for multiple file upload fields.